samuelsyoon/yolo_wheat_head_seg/README.md

 YOLOv8m-seg (yolov8m-seg.pt) was trained for 10 epochs.

 # Dataset
-The Global Wheat Head Detection (GWHD) Dataset is a diverse dataset for wheat head detection.
-The wheat head images are collected from different countries at different growth stages with a variety of genotypes.
+The Global Wheat Head Detection (GWHD) Dataset is contains wheat head images from several countries at different growth stages with a variety of genotypes.

 Follow the link to below to view and download the dataset images.